 Crommett (1982) investigated internal locus of control and cognitive development of 44 students who completed a career development course based on Perry's Theory of Cognitive Development (1970).
-Cognitive development was measured by the Knefelkamp-Widick Scale, and internal locus of control was assessed by the Adult Nowicki-Strickland Internal-External Locus of Control Scale Form G. Three groups were compared: two different sections of a career development course and one psychology class.
-The results revealed that students in the career course based on Perry's theory significantly increased in internal locus of control and cognitive development in contrast to the comparison class students.

-However, the students in the developmentally designed career class did not improved in internality and cognitive development in comparison with students in the traditionally taught class.
+Cognitive development was measured by the Knefelkamp-Widick Scale, and internal locus of control was assessed by the Adult Nowicki-Strickland Internal-External Locus of Control Scale Form G. Three groups were compared: two different sections of a career development course based on Perry's theory significantly increased in internal locus of control and cognitive development in contrast to the comparison class students.
+However, the students in the development in comparison with students in the traditionally taught class.

 Stonewater and Daniels (1983) reported the development of Guidance 100, a first year two-credit course at Southern Illinois University-Carbondale designed to help students acquire knowledge and skill in career planning.
-In a comparative study of this course and an introductory psychology course using an instrument developed by Knefelkamp and Slepitza (1976) and the Student Development Task Inventory (Winston, Miller, & Prince, 1979), Stonewater and Daniels found that students in Guidance 100 made significant gains in cognitive development from the beginning to the end of the course.
+In a comparative study of this course and an introductory psychology course using an instrument developed by Knefelkamp and Slepitza (1976) and the

+Student Development Task Inventory (Winston, Miller, & Prince, 1979), Stonewater and Daniels found that students in Guidance 100 made significant gains in cognitive development from the beginning to the end of the course.

 Rayman, Bernard, Holland, and Barnett (1983) used the My Vocational Situation (MVS; Holland, Daiger, & Power, 1980) to evaluate effects of a career course on undecided college students.
 The vocational identity output as measured by the MVS is concerned with the clarity of vocational goals, interests, and personality.
 A pretest, midterm, posttest procedure was conducted using a relatively large sample of 255 students in 11 sections of a one credit course.
 Results indicated that the treatments included in the course had a positive effect on vocational identity as measured by the MVS.
 Moreover, these gains did not appear related to the sex of the instructor, sex of the student, tentative major, age of the instructor, educational level of the instructor, or commitment to teaching the course on the part of the instructor.
-However, gains in vocational identity were not consistent across the 11 week term, because men showed gains in the period leading up to midterms and women had gains in identity scores following midterms.
+However, gains in vocational identity were not consistent across the 11-week term, because men showed gains in the period leading up to midterms and women had gains in identity scores following midterms.